inferno986return/ouya-dev-resource-backup/README.md

 The Ouya Development Kit (ODK) is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

+The screenshot of the ouya.tv/develop page was taken using the open-source Chrome extension [Full Page Screen Capture](https://github.com/mrcoles/full-page-screen-capture-chrome-extension).
+It works on [Brave](https://www.brave.com/)!

 ## Keep in touch!

 * [**OUYA Preservation**](https://steamcommunity.com/groups/ouyapreservation#curation) is a Steam group that has a list of over 100 games that were on OUYA but are also on Steam.